 In Community and Self-Managed Enterprise Edition accounts, Harness uses a random-key secrets store as the Harness Secrets Manager.

 All Harness secrets managers require a running Harness Delegate to encrypt and decrypt secrets.

 If you created a Harness trial account, a Delegate is typically provisioned by Harness, and the default Harness Secrets Manager performs encryption/decryption.

 When you set up Harness Git Experience, you select the Connectivity Mode for Git syncing.
 You have two options:

 - Connect Through Manager: Harness SaaS will connect to your Git repo whenever you make a change and Git and Harness sync.

 - Connect Through Delegate: Harness will make all connections using the Harness Delegate.
-This option is used for Harness On-Prem frequently, but it is also used for Harness SaaS.
-See Harness On-Premise Overview.
+This option is used for Self-Managed Enterprise Edition frequently, but it is also used for Harness SaaS.
+See Harness Self-Managed Enterprise Edition Overview.